YajYajO/JavaWarmUps/README.md

 Just a bit of projects so I dont forget my stuff.

-The Prime Numbers file simply outputs the prime numbers and their amount after inputting a requested max value.
+The Prime Numbers file simply outputs the prime numbers and their amount after inputting a requested max value in a very weird way.